Andrew P. Citron

 1996 to 1999

 Software developer on the eNetwork Web Express team.
 This product provides wireless access to the Internet.
 It does this by providing compression, caching, protocol interception, asynchronous WWW access, and other techniques.
-These techniques are necessary because wireless communications are slow and expensive.
+These techniques were necessary because wireless communication was slow and expensive.
 This product makes web access faster and cheaper.
 I've written C++ code to improve the cache and web-access performance and added features to the product that permit it to directly access the Internet without depending on a web proxy.
 I've ported the product to Windows CE and Network Computers.
 The port to Network computers was done in Java.

 1992 to 1996